nileshvj2/azure_ai_agent_workshop/README.md

     * Deploy gpt 4o-mini (or any gpt model of your choice)
     * Deploy text-embedding-ada-002
     * Azure AI search index created

-    *If required, please refer previous workshop set up instructions - nileshvj2/AzureAIFoundry_Workshop*

-# Set up

-2. Create new service principal using Azure Entra ID
-    * Create service principal "svc-aifoundry-user" in Azure Entra ID and provide below permissions
+    * You need to have below permissions in Azure AI Foundry
-        * *"Azure AI Developer"* permission at the resource group level
+        * *"Azure AI Developer"* permission for AI project/at resource group level
         * *"Cognitive services Open AI user"* permission at the resource group level

-3. Rename *credentials.txt* file to *credentials.env* file

-4. For svc-aifoundry-user - add AZURE_TENANT_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET in the credentials.env file

-5. Provide all other required config values in the *credentials.env*
+    *For detailed setup instructions, please refer to the previous workshop guide at: nileshvj2/AzureAIFoundry_Workshop*

+2. You have github account created and you are familiar with using github.

+3. Familarity with Python and Jupyter notebooks is a plus but not required.

-# Execution
+# Instructions

+* Fork this repo using your github account.
+* You can run the notebook in your local environment or using github codespaces. (python 3.10 or above is required)
 * Follow instructions in the notebook to complete workshop.

 # Disclaimer